eshnaidm/portfolio/MyLittleFarm.md

 Types of ores, their smelting, and types of pickaxes used to break them:

-- Stone (without smelting).
+- **Stone** (without smelting).
 Broken with the initial pickaxe.
 Used in construction.
-- Coal (without smelting).
+- **Coal** (without smelting).
 Broken with the initial pickaxe.
 Used in the workshop as fuel (in smelting).
-- Iron Ore -> Iron Ingot (10 iron ore, 1 coal, 1 minute).
+- **Iron Ore → Iron Ingot** (10 iron ore, 1 coal, 1 minute).
 Broken with a pickaxe at level 10.
 Used in construction and jewelry making.
-- Copper Ore -> Copper Ingot (10 copper ore, 1 coal, 1 minute).
+- **Copper Ore → Copper Ingot** (10 copper ore, 1 coal, 1 minute).
 Broken with a pickaxe at level 10.
 Used in construction and jewelry making.
-- Silver Ore -> Silver Ingot (10 silver ore, 2 coal, 1 minute).
+- **Silver Ore → Silver Ingot** (10 silver ore, 2 coal, 1 minute).
 Broken with a pickaxe at level 20.
 Used in jewelry making.
-- Quartz Ore -> Quartz (10 quartz ore, 2 coal, 1 minute).
+- **Quartz Ore → Quartz** (10 quartz ore, 2 coal, 1 minute).
 Broken with a pickaxe at level 20.
 Used in construction.
-- Gold Ore -> Gold Ingot (10 gold ore, 3 coal, 1 minute).
+- **Gold Ore → Gold Ingot** (10 gold ore, 3 coal, 1 minute).
 Broken with a pickaxe at level 30.
 Used in jewelry making and construction.
-- Amethyst Ore -> Amethyst (10 amethyst ore, 3 coal, 1 minute).
+- **Amethyst Ore → Amethyst** (10 amethyst ore, 3 coal, 1 minute).
 Broken with a pickaxe at level 30.
 Used in jewelry making.
-- Platinum Ore -> Platinum (10 platinum ore, 4 coal, 1 minute).
+- **Platinum Ore → Platinum** (10 platinum ore, 4 coal, 1 minute).
 Broken with a pickaxe at level 40.
 Used in construction and jewelry making.
-- Emerald Ore -> Emerald.
-Broken with a pickaxe at level 40 (10 emerald ore, 4 coal, 1 minute).
+- **Emerald Ore → Emerald** Broken with a pickaxe at level 40 (10 emerald ore, 4 coal, 1 minute).
 Used in jewelry making.
-- Titanium Ore -> Titanium Ingot (10 titanium ore, 5 coals, 1 minute).
+- **Titanium Ore → Titanium Ingot** (10 titanium ore, 5 coals, 1 minute).
 Broken with a pickaxe at level 50.
 Used in construction.
-- Diamond Ore -> Diamond (10 diamond ore, 5 coals, 1 minute).
+- **Diamond Ore → Diamond** (10 diamond ore, 5 coals, 1 minute).
 Broken with a pickaxe at level 50.
 Used in jewelry making.

 ### Fishing